projectcapsule/capsule/README.md

 User "bob" cannot list resource "pods" in API group "" in the namespace "kube-system"
 ```

-# Documentation
-Please, check the project [documentation](./docs/index.md) for more cool things you can do with Capsule.

 # Removal
 Similar to `deploy`, you can get rid of Capsule using the `remove` target.